top of page

 We must collectively retire the glamorization of exhaustion.
 Busy is not a badge of honor.

-• The belief that your value equals your productivity
+• The idea that your value equals your productivity.

 Your humanity is not a liability.
 It is your leverage.